-So as you can see these are the greatest advantages that a jump rope brings, to either complete a training session or as replacement in case of need.
+So as you can see these are the greatest advantages that a jump rope brings, to either complete a training session or as a replacement in case of need.

 Although your purpose might be to lose weight, while you do that, you will also increase your fitness level dramatically.
-This progress will ensure your goal and besides that you will be able to jump at higher intensities and for longer periods, resting for less.
+This progress will ensure your goal and besides that, you will be able to jump at higher intensities and for longer periods, resting for less.

 Rope-jump to Lose Weight

 A 20 minutes session of rope-jumping will practically burn more calories than 20 minutes of jogging.
 For this reason, I think that every person with a busy schedule should consider doing it, especially when losing weight is the primary goal.
-Besides that, whether you believe it or not, jogging will never feel very intense, while a couple of sets of high intensity jumps can make your heart beat extremely fast.
+Besides that, whether you believe it or not, jogging will never feel very intense, while a couple of sets of high-intensity jumps can make your heart beat extremely fast.
 Just master the double-unders and you will understand what I am saying.